ESERO Sweden

 ESERO Offices

+ESERO offices have been initiated and developed in different ESA Member States.
 The formation of ESERO offices throughout the Member States was based on the assumption that the most effective form of space-based education is the one that supports the specific educational needs of the various Member States, all having different educational systems, different school curricula and, last but not least, different languages.

 Each ESERO office is staffed by experts, well integrated into the local education system and networks.
 This allows ESA Education to support the individual needs of each of the Member States, while simultaneously having access to those national networks of teachers associations, science centers, space industry, acadmia etc.